Resource Owner Password Credentials Flow

 If the request failed application authentication or is invalid, Space responds with an HTTP 400 (Bad Request) status code (unless specified otherwise) and includes the following parameters with the response:

 A single ASCII [USASCII] error code from the following:

-invalid_request— The request is missing a required parameter, includes an unsupported parameter value (other than grant type), repeats a parameter, includes multiple credentials, utilizes more than one mechanism for authenticating the client, or is otherwise malformed.
+invalid_request— The request is missing a required parameter, includes an unsupported parameter value (other than grant type), repeats a parameter, includes multiple credentials, utilizes more than one mechanism for authenticating the application, or is otherwise malformed.

-invalid_grant— The provided authorization grant (e.g., authorization code, resource owner credentials) or refresh token is invalid, expired, revoked, does not match the redirection URI used in the authorization request, or was issued to another client.
+invalid_grant— The provided authorization grant (e.g., authorization code, resource owner credentials) or refresh token is invalid, expired, revoked, does not match the redirection URI used in the authorization request, or was issued to another application.

 unsupported_grant_type— The authorization grant type is not supported by Space.